-- Use aerial perspective, where fog or atmospheric conditions obscure some elements of your photo (like when fog makes trees in the background appear hazy).
+- Take an aerial perspective, using natural elements like fog or atmospheric conditions to obscure some elements of your photo.
+This is often seen when fog makes trees in the background appear hazy.

-- Use foreground elements to shoot through a natural frame, which helps put distance between the viewer and the subject.
+- Use foreground elements to shoot through a natural frame, which helps put distance between the viewer’s eye and the main subject.

 2) Use the Right Equipment

-Trying to level up your photography game?
-Before you head out on your next outdoor photography adventure, you might consider investing in a few tools to expand your artistic toolkit.
+How do you take good landscape pictures?
+Part of it starts with your toolkit.
+Before you head out on your next outdoor photography adventure, you might consider investing in a few tools.
 If you’re serious about the form, you might already have some of these:

-- A wide-angle lens, which will show a broader view of the scene or setting you’re trying to capture.
+- A wide-angle lens, which will show a broader view of the scene that you’re trying to capture.
 Photographers typically use wide-angle lenses to capture large, panoramic shots.
-In a pinch, this lens could be useful in a tight indoor space where you otherwise couldn’t back up enough to get the whole picture in the frame.
-Of course, there will be times when you want to focus on a small detail, like the moon rising over a mountain range.
-But if you are taking a lot of landscape photos, you will keep coming back to the wide-angle.
+This lens is also useful in tight spaces where you can’t otherwise back up enough to get the whole picture in the frame (like in real estate photography).
+Of course, there will be times when you want to focus on small details, like the moon rising over a mountain range.
+But if you are taking a lot of photos, you will likely want a wide-angle lens in your toolkit.

 - A tripod comes in handy when you’re trying to avoid camera shake and get a sharp, clear image.
-It’s essential if you’re hoping to capture as much detail over a good amount of space, and very helpful if you’re shooting at night.
+It’s essential if you’re hoping to capture as much detail as possible in a long exposure photo, and very helpful if you’re shooting at night.
 You’ll want a tripod that is sturdy, but portable.

 - If you’re photographing water, leaves, or the sky, don’t leave home without a circular polarizer.
 This affordable filter controls for glaring light on reflective surfaces.
-It will make a huge difference, especially when you’re photographing the surface of a body of water, or leaves freshly coated with dew.
+It can make a notable difference, especially when you’re photographing the surface of a body of water, or leaves freshly coated with dew.
 The polarizer rests right on top of your lens or on your phone camera.

 3) Find the Right Settings on Your Camera

-The better you get to know your DSLR, the easier it will be to capture gorgeous landscape photos at any time of day.
-Dim light is often difficult for shooting in, but adjusting your camera settings properly can help you achieve beautiful sunset shots or night photography.
+The better you get to know your camera, the easier it will be to capture gorgeous landscape photos at any time of day.
+Dim light is often difficult to shoot in, but adjusting your camera settings properly can help you achieve beautiful sunset shots or night photography.
 Some things to keep in mind: